Heinz History Center: Interior and contents

-Western Pennsylvania Sports Museum at the History Center
+Franco Harris Sports Museum at the History Center

-Located in the Smithsonian wing of the Senator John Heinz History Center, the Western Pennsylvania Sports Museum spans 20000 sqft of exhibit space over two floors.
+Located in the Smithsonian wing of the Senator John Heinz History Center, the Franco Harris Sports Museum spans 20000 sqft of exhibit space over two floors.
 The "museum within a museum" captures the Pittsburgh region's evolution and influence as a sports leader over more than a century, from amateur to pro and across the spectrum of sports.
 The Sports Museum captures tales of Pittsburgh sports through hundreds of artifacts, more than 70 hands-on interactive exhibits, and 20 audio-visual programs.

+Opened in 2004 as the Western Pennsylvania Sports Museum, the museum was renamed in honor of former Pittsburgh Steelers player Franco Harris in 2026.
+Harris had been instrumental in establishing the Sports Museum and served as its first chairman.

 Select artifacts include Franco Harris' "Immaculate Reception" cleats; Mario Lemieux's hockey skates; Satchel Paige's baseball glove; the pitching rubber from the 1960 World Series; Billy Conn's boxing gloves and light heavyweight champion belt; Arnold Palmer's sweater and golf bag; Chip Ganassi's 2000 Indy 500-winning race car; the "Ultimate Steelers Fan's Car;" the Homestead women swimmers Olympic medals from the 1920s and 1930s; and hundreds of Pittsburgh Pirates baseball cards.